 As ever, meta-analysis should not be seen as the final arbiter of the status of some phenomena, but rather as another piece of evidence to be considered.
 Additionally, we encourage meta-analysts to consider that there is more to a meta-analysis than the point estimate of the average effect size.
 It is useful to know the average effect size and whether it is statistically significant, but it is also helpful to discuss the number, quality, and comparability of available studies.
 Meta-analytic datasets should be archived and shared for further inspection and future innovations in bias-adjustment

+[Prospective meta-analysis of pre-registered studies sees pretty compelling, right?]

 References